 327.2 SPECIAL PROVISIONS FOR AGRICULTURAL BUILDINGS.
-The area of a Group U, Division 3 Occupancy in a one-story building shall not be limited if the building is entirely surrounded and adjoined by public ways or yards not less than 60 feet in width, regardless of the type of construction.
+The area of a Group U, Division 3 Occupancy in a one-story building shall not be limited if the building is entirely surrounded and adjoined by public ways or yards not less than 60 feet (18,288 mm) in width, regardless of the type of construction.